 Focus on the journey

 Zen masters tend to care less about final results and more about the journey– the habits they practice every day.
 There’s real wisdom in this, even for those of us who do place value on achievements.
-People often have a tendency to pin their all of happiness on a future goal (If only I could lose 5 pounds, own a yacht, play the solo in Bohemian Rhapsody on the didgeridoo… then I’d be happy.).
+People often have a tendency to pin their all of happiness on a future goal (If only I could own a yacht, play the solo in Bohemian Rhapsody on the didgeridoo… then I’d be happy.).
 But the danger here is we end up constantly putting happiness off, turning it into a thing to be enjoyed at some imagined point in the future, rather than something we can experience right now.
 Goals are vital when it comes to steering us in the right direction and helping us track our progress towards our ambitions, but learning to enjoy the process, the journey, the things we do every day, is what keeps us happy and motivated.

 Zen Buddhism puts great importance on the present moment – “the now”.
 At a glance, it might not seem all that revolutionary: of course now is important.